Washington Commanders: Daniel Snyder era (1999–2023)

 During the 2018 offseason, the Redskins traded for quarterback Alex Smith to replace Kirk Cousins as he left for the Minnesota Vikings in free agency.
 Despite early success starting the season 6–3, their best start since 2008, the team finished the season due to injuries.
 In a game against the Houston Texans on November 18, 2018, Smith suffered a compound and spiral fracture to his tibia and fibula in his right leg when he was sacked by Kareem Jackson and J. J. Watt which forced him to miss the rest of the season.
 This led to Colt McCoy, Mark Sanchez, and Josh Johnson starting games in the second half of the season.
-The team finished at and missed the playoffs for the third consecutive year, with a league-high 25 players on injured reserve.
+The team finished at and missed the playoffs for the third consecutive year, with 25 players on injured reserve.